Team Leader - Helen Hassan

-- (b) Watching a professional dance and learning to describe and explain features of production in relation to dance intention.
+- (b) Watching professional dance and learning to describe and explain features of production in relation to dance intention.

 Choreography - Working with a partner to link steps together using evasive movements.

-- (a) Learning about physical skills
+- (a) Learning about physical skills in dance

 - (b) Researching and presenting knowledge of the history of Capoeira.

-Performance - Sharing creative ideas throughout the process.
+Performance - Sharing creative ideas throughout the process

-- (a) Creating B-Boy Battles
+- (a) Creating B-Boy Battles based on historical research.